MrDaiki/federated_learning_distance/readme.md

 ## Visualisation

-You can run visualiez experiments by executing plot_distance_result.py, help is provided with -h option.
+You can run visualisation experiments by executing plot_distance_result.py, help is provided with -h option.